Rapidly deploying on-device eye tracking by distilling visual foundation models: Results

 \subsection{Limitations and Future Work}

-While our method substantially improves over on-device baselines, a gap remains to the fully supervised upper bound, using data that would not be available during product development.
-This gap is larger at the tail, suggesting that challenging cases, such as users with atypical eye appearance or extreme gaze angles, remain difficult without labeled supervision.
-Potential directions include improved synthetic data, stronger self-supervision objectives, or lightweight online adaptation.
-Additionally, training and evaluation are conducted on a single device configuration.
-Extending this framework to multiple devices with varying camera geometries, illumination, and sensor characteristics is an important direction for future work.
+Although our method substantially improves over on-device baselines, a gap remains to the fully supervised upper bound, which uses labeled data that would not be available during product development.
+This gap is larger in the tail, suggesting that challenging cases, such as users with atypical eye appearance or extreme gaze angles, remain difficult without labeled supervision.

+Several promising directions may help narrow this gap, including bridging the domain discrepancy between real and synthetic data through more advanced generative modeling, designing stronger self-supervised objectives, or incorporating lightweight online adaptation at inference time.
+In addition, all training and evaluation in this present work are conducted on a single device configuration.
+Extending the proposed framework to multiple devices with varying camera geometries, illumination, and sensor characteristics is an important direction for future work.